 Visit our website regularly for the latest information and please contact us at firstname.lastname@example.org if you have additional questions.

-I will not be able to make it to Sweden by the Welcome Week and/or start of the autumn semester due to the coronavirus pandemic.
+I will not be able to make it to Sweden by orientation week and/or the start of the autumn semester due to the coronavirus pandemic.
 What is the latest that I have to physically visit the university in order to complete my registration?

 Registration is obligatory and normally done at the beginning of each semester.
 How it is done varies for different programmes and courses – some have a roll-call and others don’t.
 Your department will provide you with the relevant details, what you have to do and when.

 Do I need a negative test result to be able to enter Sweden?

 Foreign citizens aged 18 and above need to provide documentation proving that they do not have an active COVID-19 infection in order to enter Sweden.
 The test can be no more than 48 hours old.
 For more information visit the Swedish Police Authority website.
 External link, opens in new window.

 If the university decides to have classes online (distance learning) instead of on campus after I have paid my tuition fee, will my tuition fee be refunded?

 Yes, you can have a refund if there is a change from on campus classes to distance learning after you have paid your tuition fee.
 Instructions for requesting a refund are available on our website.